mbaumer/us_hep_funding/docs/_states/NC.md

 ### HEP Grants
 ```
-This district received no SC HEP grants from 2012-2017
+This district received no SC HEP grants from 2012-2019
 ```
 ### SC Contracts
 ```
-This district received no SC contracts from 2012-2018
+This district received no SC contracts from 2012-2019
 ```
 ### NSF MPS Grants
 ```
-In the past 6 years, this district has received: $395,915.00 in NSF MPS grants.
+In the past 8 years, this district has received: $660,199.00 in NSF MPS grants.
                                                  Amount ($)
 Institution                                Year
-UNIVERSITY OF NORTH CAROLINA AT WILMINGTON 2012     78004.0
+UNIVERSITY OF NORTH CAROLINA AT WILMINGTON 2012      183258
-                                           2013     64228.0
+                                           2013       64228
-                                           2017    253683.0
+                                           2017      322416
+                                           2018       90297
 ```
 ---
 <a name="NC-08"></a>
 [Back to top](#top)
 ## NC-08 -- Rep. Richard Hudson (R) -- [Wikipedia](https://en.wikipedia.org/wiki/NC-08)
 ### Committees
-Richard Hudson is the #24 Republican on the House Committee on Energy and Commerce
+Richard Hudson is the #20 Democrat on the House Committee on Energy and Commerce

 ### HEP Grants
 ```
-This district received no SC HEP grants from 2012-2017
+This district received no SC HEP grants from 2012-2019
 ```
 ### SC Contracts
 ```
-In the past 6 years, this district has received: $0.00 in SC contracts.
+In the past 8 years, this district has received: $0.00 in SC contracts.
                                    Amount ($)
-vendorname                   fiscal_year
+Vendor                       Year
-CLEMENTS BERNARD MILLER PLLC 2012                0.0
+CLEMENTS BERNARD MILLER PLLC 2012           0
 ```
 ### NSF MPS Grants
 ```
-In the past 6 years, this district has received: $156,951.00 in NSF MPS grants.
+In the past 8 years, this district has received: $756,951.00 in NSF MPS grants.
                                                Amount ($)
 Institution                              Year
+FAYETTEVILLE STATE UNIVERSITY            2018      600000
+                                         2019           0
-UNIVERSITY OF NORTH CAROLINA AT PEMBROKE 2015    156951.0
+UNIVERSITY OF NORTH CAROLINA AT PEMBROKE 2015      156951
 ```
 ---
 <a name="NC-09"></a>
 [Back to top](#top)
-## NC-09 -- Rep. Robert Pittenger (R) -- [Wikipedia](https://en.wikipedia.org/wiki/NC-09)
+## NC-09 Unknown Rep.
-### Committees
-Robert Pittenger is not on any of our key committees

 ### HEP Grants
 ```
-This district received no SC HEP grants from 2012-2017
+This district received no SC HEP grants from 2012-2019
 ```
 ### SC Contracts
 ```
-This district received no SC contracts from 2012-2018
+This district received no SC contracts from 2012-2019
 ```
 ### NSF MPS Grants
 ```
-In the past 6 years, this district has received: $299,917.00 in NSF MPS grants.
+In the past 8 years, this district has received: $593,917.00 in NSF MPS grants.
                                         Amount ($)
 Institution                       Year
-TRUSTEES OF DAVIDSON COLLEGE, THE 2016    299917.0
+TRUSTEES OF DAVIDSON COLLEGE, THE 2016      299917
+                                  2017      294000
 ```
 ---
 <a name="NC-10"></a>